 When are residents responsible for dealing with pests?

 It is your responsibility to treat and remove pests in your home.
 The first step is to check with your local authority, which may have a pest control programme, to see if it can help.
+The local authority may charge you for this service.
+Alternatively you can contact a pest control specialist directly, again you will be charged for this.
+You can also follow our top tips for keeping your home pest-free.

 When is Hyde responsible for dealing with pests?